 The BEng and MEng chemical engineering degrees incorporate a range of major design projects enabling you to practice your skills in chemical engineering, whether technical or related skills such as teamwork and management.

 Year 6 of the degree features a mini design project where you work in student teams on aspects of plant and process design.
 In Year 7 the detailed and conceptual design projects cover a full semester, involving independent work in teams.
 It demands skills ranging from technical calculation to decision making, communicating and reporting to research and innovation.

 The final year of the MEng degree includes a major industry project which is carried out in your own workplace.

 You'll be based in the Department of Chemical and Process Engineering.
 We have state-of-the-art research laboratories that feature a comprehensive suite of experimental facilities including:

 - light scattering

 As a distance learning student, you'll have access to the University library online.
 You can borrow online books and download academic papers and journals.
 The library also offers a postal service for distance learning students.

-When you complete the course, you'll have the option to progress onto postgraduate study.
-You can advance to the:
+When you complete the course, you'll have the option to progress on to postgraduate study.
+You can advance to the Chemical Engineering (MEng).

-You can also take a look at our postgraduate research degree programme(s):
+You can also take a look at our postgraduate research degree programme(s) Chemical & Process Engineering.

 Our staff have been nominated in the annual University of Strathclyde Teaching Excellence Awards, voted for by Strathclyde’s students.
 Our staff have also received external awards from organisations like the IChemE and the Royal Academy of Engineering.